haberdashPI/dnd_rayden_incident/README.md

 # The Rayden Incident

 This is a D&D campaign I'm playing with some friends.
-Github has a good platform for a wiki and discussion forum, so I thought it might work well for this use case.
+Github has some handy features, so I thought it might work well for this use case.

 ## Features